What do our Volunteers do?

 Advisers don’t need to know it all

 We provide all trainee advisers with a comprehensive accredited training programme that will give you the skills you need to deliver a high quality service to clients.
 Our electronic information system contains most of the information you will need when advising clients.
 You won’t be left alone after you are trained.
 There will always be a more experienced adviser, who will give you support, advice and guidance.
-All advisers are insured by Citizens Advice in case mistakes are made.
+All advisers are insured by Community Advice in case mistakes are made.
 Once you have qualified as a Generalist Adviser, you will have the opportunity to develop further skills and increase the depth and breadth of your knowledge.

 Advantages of being a volunteer